apiato/documentation/docs/optional-components/repositories.md

 Their major roles are separating the business logic from the data (or the data access Task).

-Repositories saves and retrieves Models to/from the underlying storage mechanism.
+Repositories save and retrieves Models to/from the underlying storage mechanism.

 The Repository is used to separate the logic that retrieves the data and maps it to a Model, from the business logic that acts on the Model.